 HB21-1232 (Roberts & Jodeh/Donovan) Standardized Health Benefit Plan Colorado Option

-This bill would require the Commissioner of Insurance to develop a standardized health insurance plan for individual and small group markets that: offers coverage at bronze, silver and gold levels; is offered through Colorado’s health insurance exchange; offers a standardized set of benefits developed through a stakeholder process; and provides first-dollar, predictable coverage for certain high value services.
-The standardized health plan will be designed to improve racial health equity and decrease racial health disparities through a variety of means, including through improved perinatal health coverage.
-Health insurance carriers would be encouraged to offer this plan in the individual and small group markets beginning in 2023, lower the premium costs for this plan by 20 percent over two years, and limit the increase in premiums thereafter.
-In the event that health insurance carriers do not meet premium cost goals, the state will offer the standardized plan through a newly-established Colorado Option Authority beginning in 2025.
-The state would apply for a federal waiver to allow for the formation of the Authority.
-Additional funds raised through the authority would be directed to the Health Insurance Affordability Enterprise to provide increased funding for reinsurance, state premium assistance and cost-sharing reductions, and coverage expansions for people left out of health reform, including undocumented Coloradans.
+This bill would require the Commissioner of Insurance to develop a standardized health insurance plan for individual and small group markets that: offers coverage at bronze, silver and gold levels; is offered through Colorado’s health insurance exchange; offers a standardized set of benefits developed through a stakeholder process; provides first-dollar, predictable coverage for certain high value services; and improves coverage for perinatal health services.
+Health insurance carriers would be encouraged to offer this plan in the individual and small group markets beginning in 2023 and lower the premium costs for this plan by 15 percent over three years and limit the increase in premiums thereafter.
+If health insurance carriers do not meet premium cost goals, the state will use a rate setting process to ensure that premium reduction targets and network adequacy targets are met.
+The state would apply for a federal waiver to capture savings due to premium reductions and those savings would be directed to the Health Insurance Affordability Enterprise created under Senate Bill 20-215.

 Introduced in the House and assigned to the House Health & Insurance Committee, where it is scheduled to be heard on Wednesday, Apr.
 7 at 1:30.
 You can listen online here.